 What is unusual about this system and throws people for a loop is that the black and white wires are COMMON to both mirrors.
 The black wire may be positive 12V or ground at any given time depending on switch position, up/down, left/right.
 This will be so at BOTH mirrors simultaneously.
 But only ONE mirror, the one selected by rotating the switch to “L” or “R,” will get positive 12V or ground on the BLUE or BLUE/BLACK wire, left and right mirror, respectively.

 That is not the most confusing part.
-Anytime EITHER mirror is moved up/down, BOTH mirrors get power to the clutch via the white wire.
-So, both clutches click.
+Anytime EITHER mirror is moved up/down, BOTH mirrors get power to the solenoid via the white wire.
+So, both solenoids make a clicking sound—even the one in the mirror that IS NOT selected and being controlled.
 That is a crummy thing about this system.
-I think both clutches being powered creates a bit of a power drain in the system, and one reason these systems commonly need higher-than-usual power to operate.
+I think both solenoids being powered creates a bit of a power drain in the system, and one reason these systems commonly need higher-than-usual power to operate.
 Even when all is perfect, it is not unusual for the system to require more than 12V to operate well (engine running and revved up).
 That is why on some vehicles the mirrors work fine when driving down the road, but not when sitting still with the engine not running.